kshitija-chilbule01/MS-Excel-Projects/Funnel Analysis/README.md

 - 30% of the employed who registered for the workshop end up paying the fees.
 - The conversion rate of employed (30%) is higher than that of academic participants (20%)
-- The average time spent by academic and employed participant is almost same.
+- The average time spent by academic and employed participants is almost the same.

 ## 📬Contact
 **Author:** Kshitija Chilbule